mentalhealthmodels/nmhsmn_web/content/blog/resources/modeller-resources/tutorials/Managing-Open-Code-And-Data/Access_Open_Data.md

 </div>

-We can access the names of the data objects we have ingested with the following command.
+We can itemise the data objects we have ingested with the following command.

 <div class="highlight">